Before figuring out the technicalities of how to meet the audit, consider these key concepts and questions.

 When constructing certification campaigns, organizations should strive to:

-Craig Ramsay and I discuss some of these points in finer detail in the on-demand webinar Certify Access with Regularity (and Confidence!).
+In our on-demand webinar Certify Access with Regularity (and Confidence!), we discuss some of these points in finer detail.
 We outline the challenges with access certification campaigns, provide helpful pointers on how to avoid the common pitfalls of legacy approaches to certifying access, and do a live demonstration of how easy it is to set up tangible, targeted certification campaigns and surveys with Omada.

 Learn how to create successful access certification campaigns and effectively run them across multi-cloud environments.